 - You no longer own your home: With a home equity loan or refinance loan, you still retain ownership of your home and can benefit from property appreciation.

 - You must pay rent: While you were previously an owner and building equity, you’re now a tenant.
 If you want to stay put in your home and rent, the money you pay each month goes to your landlord.

 - Borrowing can be expensive: You have to pay rent for your home and you have to pay a fee to EasyKnock equal to 1.5% of your home’s value.

 Home equity is the value of your home that you fully own and cannot be claimed by a lender.
 It is calculated by subtracting any outstanding loan balances from the home’s market value.
 If the property value of a home increases or if the outstanding loan balances are reduced, then the home equity increases.

 Home equity is an asset.
 If you have equity and you sell your home, you can use the equity toward buying a new one.
 Of course, you could also borrow against your home’s equity through a reverse mortgage or line of credit.

 Using a loan to tap your home equity does come with risks.
 In these situations, your home is your collateral, and if you can’t repay your loan, you could lose your home.

-EasyKnock’s Sell & Stay program is an interesting alternative for people who want to tap into the liquidity of their home equity.
+EasyKnock’s Sell & Stay and Moveability programs are interesting alternatives for people who want to access their home value without dealing with banks or lenders.
 It provides fewer risks compared to traditional options like a reverse mortgage.
 However, it does come at a cost and it might not be the right option for everyone.
 To see alternative options, check out the best home sale-leaseback companies.3.83 EasyKnock